Cancer Research Training (CRTA) Fellowship Positions

-- The ability to work independently and on teams.
+- The ability to work independently in conducting self-directed research projects and on research teams.

-- A one-page cover letter explaining your interest in clinical and translational epidemiology, cancer control, and public health, as well as how you see this position furthering your career goals (include your earliest start date).
+- A one-page cover letter explaining your interest in this position, as well as how you see this position furthering your career goals (include your earliest start date).

 - CV or resume.